nabostylisten/nabostylisten/trial-session-implementation-plan.md

 - ✅ Link between main and trial bookings
 - ✅ Fixed pricing display to show correct original and discounted amounts

+**TODO**: Show the correct price (original, discount and final) in the booking card and booking page.

 #### ✅ 4.2 New Trial Session Card

 **File**: `/components/my-bookings/trial-session-card.tsx`